billy-doyle/billy-doyle.github.io/_pages/about.md

   - /about.html
 ---

 I am a Data Engineer at Swish Analytics working on all things data.
+As a data engineer, I enjoy writing beautiful, explicit, and readable code.
+I build data pipelines, architect data infrastructure, manipulate large data sets, construct low latency solutions, utilize advanced analytics, and create machine learning models.

 Before joining Swish Analytics, I worked at the Action Network and Pointsbet also as a Data Engineer.